yachagye/korean-classical-chinese-punctuation/README.md

 * Masked-mean loss computation based on token attention masks
 * Simplified training policy prioritizing stability and reproducibility

+> v2.0 (PatternAwareLoss) and v2.5 (standard BCE) showed equivalent performance, with no significant difference observed apart from a slight recall advantage of v2.0 on the closing bracket (》).
+Given sufficient training data and domain-specific pretraining, the structural pattern of consecutive punctuation marks converges probabilistically during training even without an explicit loss-function rule.
+Accordingly, v2.5—the simpler training structure without additional assumptions—was adopted as the final model.
+(Korean Cultural Studies, vol. 111)

 **Validation - F1: 0.9110 (v2.5)**
 Per punctuation: